yazgoo/fuse_kafka/README.md

 Logstash input plugin
 =====================

-A logstash input plugin to read from kafka is available in src/kafka.rb
+A logstash input plugin to read from kafka is available in src/logstash/inputs/kafka.rb

+Provided you have kafka installed in . (which `./build.py kafka_start` should do), you can try it by downloading logastash and running:

+    /path/to/bin/logstash -p ./src/ -f ./conf/logstash.conf

 Unit testing
 ============